-December : The annual and and and annual and an about the control of the cont Description The proposed redevelopment will provide a critical source of affordable housing for current and future low and moderate income residents whose tenancy and local employment is essential to the Area's and City's future economic development and sustainability (as noted in the City's Housing Element), as well as to the City's General Plan goal of maintaining neighborhoods that are diverse and inclusive.
+Description The proposed redevelopment will provide a critical source of affordable housing for current and future low and moderate income residents whose tenancy and local employment is essential to the Area's and City's future economic development and sustainability (as noted in the City's Housing Element), as well as to the City's General Plan goal of maintaining neighborhoods that are diverse and inclusive.
 Target Date 6/20/2022 Estimate the number and type of families that will benefit from the proposed activities City staff anticipates serving 80 households/140 people.
 This project is anticipated to serve approximately 80 households with extremely low (30% of AMI)-to-low income (60% of AMI).
-Location Description Northeast Corner of Cottonwood Avenue and Indian Street (APN: 482-161-021), City of Moreno Valley, CA Planned Activities The proposed Project is a gated, affordable residential development or an 8.10-acre site (6.78 net acres) located at the northeast corner of Cottonwood Avenue and Indian Street in the City of Moreno Valley.
-The proposed development consists of eighty (80) plus 1 manager's affordable units within two (2) two-story, 30-unit family buildings with total of eight (8) 1-bedroom, twenty-four (24) 2-bedroom and twenty-eight (28) 3-bedroom units.
-The proposed development also includes a one-story, 20-unit senior building with sixteen (16) 1- bedroom and fou (4) 2-bedroom units.
+Location DescriptionNortheast Corner of Cottonwood Aver 161-021), City of Moreno Valley, CA Northeast Corner of Cottonwood Avenue and Indian Street (APN: 482- 161-021), City of Moreno Valley, CA Planned Activities The proposed Project is a gated, affordable residential development on an 8.10-acre site (6.78 net acres) located at the northeast corner of Cottonwood Avenue and Indian Street in the City of Moreno Valley.
+The proposed development consists of eighty (80) plus 1 manager's affordable units within two (2) two-story, 30-unit family buildings with a total of eight (8) 1-bedroom, twenty-four (24) 2-bedroom and twenty- eight (28) 3-bedroom units.
+The proposed development also includes a one-story, 20-unit senior building with sixteen (16) 1- bedroom and four (4) 2-bedroom units.
 The proposed project will also include a 4,840 square-foot Community Building with management, leasing, services and maintenance offices, a maintenance garage, computer lab, laundry room and a full kitchen.
 Site amenities are also proposed to include a community pool, a tot lot, basketball court and a senior vita course.
 A manager's unit will be located on the second floor of the community building.
 The proposed development will be an affordable housing project that will be rented to extremely lowincome households (up to 30% of median income), and low-income households (up to 60% of median income).
 All income-restricted units will be at rents that do not exceed affordable rents as defined in the California Health and Safety Code.
 A portion of the units will be reserved for senior citizen households.
+26 Project Name CV-CDBG PROGRAM ADMINISTRATION 2020 Target Area CDBG TARGET AREA(S) City-wide